nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 There are a set of Comparators defined inside the `ModelManager` class, that are supplied to the sorted list depending on how the user wants to sort clients or projects.
 Example Comparators include comparing names of `Client` objects.

 Whenever the user executes a sort command, the model updates the sorted list with the corresponding `Comparator`.
-The below diagram shows what occurs when a user executes a `sort-client` command.
+The below diagram shows what occurs when a user executes a `sort-client` command, which sorts the client list by name.

 <img src="images/SortingSequenceDiagram.png" width="600" />